High school (grades 9-12) · Florida City, FL

 What is the racial and ethnic makeup of Charter High School of the Americas (Florida City Campus)?

-The largest demographic group at Charter High School of the Americas (Florida City Campus) is Hispanic or Latino at 87.5%.
-The school serves a student body in FLORIDA CITY, FL.
+The largest demographic group at Charter High School of the Americas (Florida City Campus) is Hispanic or Latino at 87.5% of enrollment, in Florida City, FL.

 What is the Resource Investment Index for Charter High School of the Americas (Florida City Campus)?

-Charter High School of the Americas (Florida City Campus) has a Resource Investment Index of 27/100 (F) based on 4 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Charter High School of the Americas (Florida City Campus) has a Resource Investment Index of 27/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page